07 May A Mother’s Day Survival Guide for Stepmoms

 13. Brunch is Bad.
 If your husband is treating you to lunch or dinner, it’s a good idea to evade places that hand out a pink carnation to every woman who walks through the door.
 Choose something fun or different this year.
 It will be hard to avoid the standard, “Happy Mother’s Day” wherever you go.
 Just smile, nod, tip well and be nice to the waitress.
 She must work on one of the busiest days of the year.

 14. Gather SM Girlfriends.
 If you are part of a stepmom group this could be a great time to spend the day together.
-If you are not—why not? if there isn’t one near you–start one.
+If you are not—why not?
+If there isn’t one near you–start one.
 I created a booklet that can help you to launch, its in my bookstore.

 15. God is Good.
-I’m now a Nana to two great grandkids ages 18 and 13.
+I’m now a Nana to two great grandkids ages 19 and 14.
 Notice I didn’t call them step grandkids.
 That’s because I’ve been in their lives since they were born.
 They only know me as Nana.
 I’ve never been anything else.
 When they call me on Mother’s Day, and say “Happy Mother’s Day, Nana” the sound of their voice is music to my ears.
 It’s a natural connection between us.
 This is one of the perks of learning how to become a smart stepmom and letting God heal your heart.
-I let go of the things that “I wish were true” and embracing the things “That are true.”
+I let go of the things that “I wish were true” and embraced the things, “That are true.”

 Here is what I want stepmoms everywhere to understand.
 I GET IT.
 I’m a childless stepmom.
 Because I understand the uniqueness of being a stepmom without biological kids, I included an entire chapter on this subject in my book 101 Tips for The Smart Stepmom.